Listen to an audio file of this tool.

 - Do not stonewall.
 Actively refusing to listen, shutting down the argument, or giving the silent treatment harms the other person and breaks down trust.

-If your teen struggles to give you a feeling word, then offer them options and ask which ones fit their true emotions.
-This helps expand their emotional vocabulary.
+If your teen struggles to give you a feeling word, then offer them options and ask which ones fit their true feelings.
+This helps expand their feelings vocabulary.

-Your daily disagreements can be opportunities for your teen to practice new vital skills if you seize those chances.
-Practice grows vital new brain connections that strengthen (and eventually form habits) each time your teen works hard to manage feelings, words, and choices constructively.
+Your daily disagreements can be opportunities for your teen to practice vital new skills if you seize those chances.
+Practice grows vital new brain connections that strengthen each time your teen works hard to manage feelings, words, and choices constructively.

 Practice also provides important opportunities to develop consequential thinking or the ability to think ahead to the impact of a particular choice and evaluate whether it’s a positive choice based on those reflections.